 When it comes to performance, we’re looking at two key metrics: speed and uptime.
 How does iPage handle the speed test?
 We’ll be blunt—not very well.

 We ran speed tests through GT Metrix to see how well iPage performs from three different locations around the world.
 Here are the results:

 |iPage Performance Score||iPage TTFB||iPage Fully Loaded Time|

 Pretty poor performance across the board. iPage’s servers are all located in Boston, which means slow speeds for users outside of the US.

 So speed’s a bust, but what about reliability?
 Let’s look at iPage’s uptime.

-Reliability is huge, and for site owners building an audience or selling online, that level of downtime is pretty unacceptable, even for the most affordable hosting provider.
+Reliability is huge, and for site owners building an audience or selling online, that level of downtime is pretty unacceptable, even for the most affordable web hosts.